 Generally, a property owner is not responsible for injuries resulting from a slip and fall on a public sidewalk located outside his or her property, but owned and maintained by a city or town.
 However, some courts will impose liability on a business for injuries on a sidewalk used exclusively by customers coming to and from the business, and a property owner will be responsible when a dangerous condition exists on his or her own private walkways.

 Getting Legal Help with a Slip and Fall Claim

 Slip and fall accidents often lead to considerable medical bills and time away from work.
 In order to receive compensation for medical expenses and lost wages, injured individuals often choose to file a lawsuit against the person or company responsible for the conditions that caused the accident.
-A great first step in pursuing a potential claim is to contact an experienced lawyer for a free claim evaluation.
+A great first step in pursuing a potential claim is to contact an experienced lawyer for a free initial claim evaluation.